pablolovera/laravel-docs/collections.md

     // ['Desk', 'Chair']

-// You may also specify how you wish the resulting collection to be keyed:
+You may also specify how you wish the resulting collection to be keyed:
-Você também pode especificar como você deseja que a coleção seja chaveada:

     $plucked = $collection->pluck('name', 'product_id');